bbayles/python-pure-cdb/docs/compat.rst

 ---------------------

 The `cdbmake()` class is used to create a new database.
-Call it with two file paths: the first is the ultimate location of the database. temporary location to use when creating the database.
+Call it with two file paths: (1) the ultimate location of the database, (2) a temporary location to use when creating the database.
-It will be moved to the ultimate location after completion.

     >>> cdb_path = '/tmp/info.cdb'
     >>> tmp_path = cdb_path + '.tmp'